szabgab/whitecamel.org/README.txt

    * Collect URLs, rss feeds from the winners
    * Collect countries of residence (when the award was received) ?
-   * Update the text on the individual pages
+   * Update the text on the individual pages (they should somehow include information that shows what did the person do before receiving the award and what are newer things).
+That might preserv the historical information.
+     Also some of the texts might need to be changed to past tense as people have moved on from various positions or activities.

    * Links to the Perl Mongers, YAPCs